marfarma/content-aware-sidebars/readme.txt

 = Features =

+* Show sidebars with:
+* * Specific singulars
-* Show sidebars with specific post types
+* * Specific post types
-* Show sidebars with posts containing specific taxonomies or taxonomy terms
+* * Singulars containing specific taxonomies or taxonomy terms
-* Show sidebars with specific post type archives, taxonomy archives or taxonomy term archives
+* * Specific post type archives, taxonomy archives or taxonomy term archives
-* Show sidebars with search, 404 page and front page
+* * Search results, 404 page and front page
 * Merge new sidebars with others, replace them or simply add them to your theme manually
 * Create complex content with nested sidebars
 * Private sidebars only for members